watson-developer-cloud/swift-sdk/Documentation/ObjectiveC.md

 ## Bridge Objective-C to Swift

 Create a `WatsonBridge.swift` file.
-Allow Xcode to build an Objective-C bridging header when prompted.
+When prompted, allow Xcode to build an Objective-C bridging header.

 <img width="742" alt="screen shot 2016-09-11 at 12 05 26 am" src="https://cloud.githubusercontent.com/assets/1957636/18415325/7a4355ac-77b3-11e6-9e3b-a4365f906eea.png">

-In `WatsonBridge.swift`, import the Watson Developer Cloud iOS SDK framework(s) that you'd like to use.
-I'll use `TextToSpeechV1` as an example.
+Import the iOS SDK framework(s) you'd like to use in `WatsonBridge.swift`.

 <img width="697" alt="screen shot 2016-09-11 at 12 13 51 am" src="https://cloud.githubusercontent.com/assets/1957636/18415358/a5693d04-77b4-11e6-859e-ff067388bd19.png">

+We're going to write a class in `WatsonBridge.swift` that can automatically bridge to Objective-C. This class will contain methods that invoke the SDK, process the results, and return any desired values to an Objective-C caller.
+This class can invoke the SDK because it is written in Swift.

-Create a class in `WatsonBridge.swift` that inherits from `NSObject` (this makes it accessible from Objective-C).
-Write any desired methods.
+Create a class in `WatsonBridge.swift` that inherits from `NSObject` (this makes it accessible from Objective-C callers) and write any desired methods.

 <img width="707" alt="screen shot 2016-09-11 at 12 17 13 am" src="https://cloud.githubusercontent.com/assets/1957636/18415368/2231e4a8-77b5-11e6-873c-7524f05a4c5e.png">

-In your Objective-C file, import the generated Swift header.
-Since my app is called, `ObjectiveCTest`, I `#import "ObjectiveCTest-swift.h"`.
-Write Objective-C code that calls the classes/functions defined in `WatsonBridge.swift`.
+Import the generated Swift header in your Objective-C file.
+Since this tutorial app is called `ObjectiveCTest`, we import `ObjectiveCTest-swift.h`.
+This header provides access to the classes and methods in `WatsonBridge.swift`.
+Now we can execute methods from `WatsonBridge.swift` in our Objective-C code.

 <img width="540" alt="screen shot 2016-09-11 at 12 27 43 am" src="https://cloud.githubusercontent.com/assets/1957636/18415411/ebe5762e-77b6-11e6-9017-f0a50fd61ff2.png">